Rishi-Gupta2004/Projects-/README.md

 Welcome.
 This is a collection of projects I've built as a student of Finance and more specifically equity valuation.
 This is mostly Excel VBA tools that solve real problems I've encountered in financial modelling and analysis - some python as well.

-I'm just someone who's love the stock picking game i suppose.
+I'm just someone who loves the stock picking game i suppose.

 Shout out to some of the individuals and firms who made me fall in love with the game (admiration for many more).